EddieEdmonds/Example_Architecture_App/README.md

 # Example_Architecture_App
 First submission to github.

-Working through this project on a YouTube tutorial series.
+Workign through MVVM tutorial for this project.
+Learning beginnings of Github.

-Will use as the framework for a larger project for uni.
+Will use MVVM as the framework for a mobile application project for uni.